Bebe Buell

-Beverle Lorence "Bebe" Buell (/ˈbiːbiː ˈbjuːl/ BEE-bee-_-BYUUL; born July 14, 1953) is an American singer and former model.
+Beverle Lorence "Bebe" Buell (/ˈbiːbi ˈbjuːl/ BEE-bee-_-BEWL; born July 14, 1953) is an American singer and former model.
 She was Playboy magazine's November 1974 Playmate of the Month.
 Buell moved to New York in 1972 after signing a modeling contract with Eileen Ford, and garnered notability after her publicized relationship with musician Todd Rundgren from 1972 until 1978, as well as her liaisons with several rock musicians during that time and over the following four decades.
 She is the mother of actress Liv Tyler (born 1977), whose biological father is Aerosmith frontman Steven Tyler.
 Todd Rundgren is Liv's legal father, as he signed the birth certificate.

 In 2001 Buell published her autobiography with St. Martin's Press (with Victor Bockris), Rebel Heart: An American Rock and Roll Journey.
 The book was a New York Times bestseller.
 The paperback was issued in 2002.

 Early life

 Buell was born in Portsmouth, Virginia, the daughter of Dorothea (Brown) Johnson, who founded the Protocol School of Washington, and Harold Lloyd Buell, a U.S. Navy officer and World War II veteran.
 As her father was not at home at the time of Buell's birth, her mother waited until he got back before naming her daughter.
 The nurses in the hospital took to calling her "Baby Buell," which is where her nickname of "Bebe" originated.
 She is of German descent.